 The act of kissing releases endorphins in your brain, and these endorphins help you to feel good.
 These chemicals also help you to bond with the person or animal you are kissing.
 Because you are rewarded with this hit of endorphins, the act of kissing becomes addictive.

-Since you feel love and affection towards your dog, it’s no surprise you want to kiss them.
+Since you feel love and affection towards your dog, it’s no surprise you want some dog kisses.
 If you kiss your dog once, the rush of endorphins will no doubt reinforce this behavior and make you want to kiss your dog again.

 Can You Get Sick If You Kiss your Dog On Its Fur?